Guber Poll Votes Recount: Court Dismisses PDP, Ashiru's Appeal In Kaduna | Leadership Newspaper

 Guber Poll Votes Recount: Court Dismisses PDP, Ashiru’s Appeal In Kaduna

-Delivering judgment on Thursday, Justice Hussaini Muktar also affirmed the orders of the tribunal, refusing to order for a recount.
+Delivering judgement on Thursday, Justice Hussaini Muktar also affirmed the orders of the tribunal, refusing to order for a recount.

 Justice Muktar agreed with the respondents that the counting of votes and making it an exhibit in court is part of a trial, which is capable of disposing off the main claim in the matter.